mongodb-js/mongodb-js/docs/setup.md

 ## 5. Join gitter channel

-We're hanging out on [gitter.im][gitter-monogodb-js], join the channel to stay up to date or ask questions.
+We're hanging out on [gitter.im][gitter-mongodb-js], join the channel to stay up to date or ask questions.

 ## Windows Setup